simon-nguyen-goldenowl/test-webflow/TOSJP.md

         e.  are the authorised user of the Payment Method;

+        f.  in the event a refund is required to be made from us to you by bank transfer, you are the legal and beneficial owner of the relevant bank account which you provide to us;

-        f.  have created an Account by truthfully providing all Registration Data;
+        g.  have created an Account by truthfully providing all Registration Data;

-        g.  before making a Pace Buy transaction, you have read or are made expressly aware of all terms and conditions relating to your purchase of the goods and/or services from the Merchant, including the Merchant's cancellation and refund policies (if any), the total purchase price and all other relevant information;
+        h.  before making a Pace Buy transaction, you have read or are made expressly aware of all terms and conditions relating to your purchase of the goods and/or services from the Merchant, including the Merchant's cancellation and refund policies (if any), the total purchase price and all other relevant information;

-        h.  do not conduct any Prohibited Transactions; and
+        i.  do not conduct any Prohibited Transactions; and

-        i.  are not a Prohibited Person.
+        j.  are not a Prohibited Person.

     2. If a Merchant Member, you warrant that you:

-        a.  are a duly registered and validly existing business or legal entity under Singapore laws;
+        a.  are a duly registered and validly existing business or legal entity under Japan laws;

         b.  carry on a reputable and legal business, as a going concern and not the subject of any insolvency proceedings;